-The provision for depreciation, which was 2.6 percent of the average depreciable utility plant for both 2021 and 2020, is calculated using the straight-line method over the estimated service life of the utility assets.
+The provision for depreciation, which was 2.7 percent and 2.6 percent of the average depreciable utility plant for 2022 and 2021, respectively, is calculated using the straight-line method over the estimated service life of the utility assets.
 Depreciation is provided at the unit level for production plant and at the account or sub-account level for all other plant and is based on the average life group method.
-In 2022, the provision for depreciation is projected to be 2.6 percent of the average depreciable utility plant.
+In 2023, the provision for depreciation is projected to be 2.7 percent of the average depreciable utility plant.

 Amortization of intangible assets is calculated using the straight-line method.
-Of the remaining amortizable intangible plant balance at December 31, 2021, 99.1 percent will be amortized over 10.4 years with the remaining 0.9 percent of the intangible plant balance at December 31, 2021 being amortized over 23.7 years.
+Of the remaining amortizable intangible plant balance at December 31, 2022, 43.1 percent will be amortized over 6.7 years, 56.3 percent will be amortized over 13.8 years and the remaining 0.6 percent will be amortized over 22.4 years.

 Amortization of plant acquisition adjustments is provided on a straight-line basis over the estimated remaining service life of the acquired assets.
-Plant acquisition adjustments include \$148.3 million for the Redbud Plant, which is being amortized over a 27 year life, and \$3.3 million for certain transmission substation facilities in OG&E's service territory, which is being amortized over a 37 to 59 year period.
+Plant acquisition adjustments include \$148.3 million for the Redbud Plant, which is being amortized over a 27- year life, and \$3.3 million for certain transmission substation facilities in OG&E's service territory, which is being amortized over a 37 to 59-year period.